pierrehoudayer/RUBIS/README.md

 ### Prerequisites

-RUBIS has been written in such a way that it only depends on the standard Python libraries: [!NumPy][numpy-url]
+RUBIS has been written in such a way that it only depends on the standard Python libraries: [NumPy][numpy-url], [SciPy][scipy-url] and [Matplotlib][matplotlib-url].
+The 'setup.py' is only used to ensure that these libraries are up to date.

 ### Installation